 It was 97° with a feels-like temperature in the 100s.

-I thought we were going to get a break from the heat tonight, it started rumbling thunder, and there were a few drops of rain.
+I thought we were going to get a break from the heat tonight.

-But the storm dissipated.
+But the storm fizzled out.

-We got Badger to her therapy today.
+We took Badger to therapy today.

 I was soaked in sweat by the time she came out.

-Cowboy, on the other hand, put the seat back and took a nap like some kind of lizard under a heat lamp.
+Cowboy put the seat back and took a nap like some kind of lizard under a heat lamp.

 After she came out, we went to Lowe's.